a11yfirst/ckeditor-dev/plugins/a11yfirsthelp/README.md

 ### List

 * Working with lists
+* List properties via context menu
 * About lists
 * Why lists are important

 ### Image

-* Accessible Description
+* Accessible image descriptions
-* Type of Image
-* Text Alternative
+* Alternative text
-* Document includes long description
+* Long descriptions for complex images
-* Location of long description
+* Adding a long description in the document
-* Include an editable caption
+* Insert a caption text box below the image
+* Writing effective alternative text
-* Why image properties are important
+* Why image descriptions are important
-* Writing effective text alternative content
 * More information

 ### Character Style